NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ```

-^ That was our search method simulated in CPRD Aurum for Ch.
+^ That was our search method simulated in CPRD Aurum for a BNF Ch.
 2.5 codelist.
 We'll call this comprehensive method **Search A**.

 In CPRD Aurum, because there's missing data in the drug dictionary...